rajverma212/rajverma212/README.md

 ## ◈ About

 I build at the intersection of AI systems and full stack engineering.
-As a sophomore at ASU's Barrett Honors College, I've shipped production AI at two companies — engineering RAG pipelines indexing **50,000+ enterprise knowledge records** at Intelligaia and deploying AI voice agents with **sub-2-second response latency** at Alchemy Labs.
+I've shipped production AI at two companies — engineering RAG pipelines indexing **50,000+ enterprise knowledge records** at Intelligaia and deploying AI voice agents with **sub-2-second response latency** at Alchemy Labs.

 My work spans the full AI stack: designing retrieval architectures, benchmarking LLM pipelines, orchestrating agentic systems with LangGraph and MCP, and shipping full stack applications with Next.js, FastAPI, and Vercel.
 I care about building AI that is grounded, measurable, and deployable — not just impressive in a notebook.